dorukhansergin/dorukhansergin.github.io/content/rpca.md

 Nuclear norm uses the 1-norm, which is the tightest convex relaxation of the 0-"norm", $\|L\|_* = \|\sigma(L)\|_1$.
 It is very useful in practice, and as we'll see in other posts, opens up a plethora of applications where the eventual goal is to find a low-rank approximation of the data at hand.

-Consequently, our minimaztion problem becomes:
+Consequently, our minimaztion problem becomes a convex optimization problem:
 $$
 \begin{equation*}
 \begin{aligned}